ProfGarfield/CustomMusicForTOTPP/README.txt

+This is an addition to the Test of Time Patch Project, which can be found at https://forums.civfanatics.com/threads/the-test-of-time-patch-project.517282/

 This module allows for custom music for scenarios.
 You will need the TOTPP music patch enabled for this module to work.

 WARNING: The Lua code in this module overwrites files.